• Home

 .build();

 The Config type lets you specify a variety of options.
-To learn more about the specific configuration options that are available in this SDK, read the SDK's API docs.
+To learn more about the specific configuration options available in this SDK, read the SDK's API docs.